 Perfect Foresight Algorithms

 The site-level annual results table presents how Acumen EMS reduced 82% of the customer’s NC demand on average relative to perfect over the full year.
 Unpacking further, we can see that Acumen eclipsed 90% of perfect in six out of the twelve months.
-There was one noticeable outlier month in April where Acumen performed poorly, only shaving 9 kW of NC demand, representing 31% of perfect.
+One noticeable outlier month in April was Acumen performed poorly, only shaving 9 kW of NC demand, representing 31% of perfect.
 This substandard performance was due to an errant load forecast, where a customer demand of 361 kW was set.
 However, Acumen's performance improved markedly later in the year, averaging 92% of perfect over the last five months.
-This performance improvement is a common trend that is observed across many of our Acumen EMS deployments.
-As Acumen consumes more historical usage data, it is generally able to make more accurate future load predictions and dispatch more efficiently.
+This performance improvement is a common trend observed across many of our Acumen EMS deployments.
+As Acumen consumes more historical usage data, it can make more accurate future load predictions and dispatch more efficiently.

-We intend to publish more annual site result reports going forward to demonstrate how Acumen is performing in different applications.
+We intend to publish more annual site result reports to demonstrate how Acumen performs in different applications.
 Check out the full whitepaper we published in March of this year:Monetize Your Energy Storage Asset - Demystifying How Acumen EMS™ Reliably Dispatches to Achieve Optimal Financial Returns.